 The potential for health effects from internal exposure is related to the amount of DU that enters a person’s body.
 Inhaled DU particles are likely cleared from the lungs over several years.
 DU fragments may remain for many years.
 Older studies in U manufacturing workers show high exposures to U may especially affect the kidneys.

 To date, in a group of Veterans exposed to DU in friendly fire events, there has been no health impact to the kidney noted, however, recent research shows there may be an association between elevated urine uranium in these Veterans and lower bone mineral density (BMD).
 The BMD results require further study to determine if they persist over time and researchers and clinicians continue to monitor the health of these Veterans.

-Veterans who served in the 1990-1991 Gulf War, Bosnia, OEF, OIF, or OND may be eligible for the Depleted Uranium Follow-Up Program at the Baltimore VA Medical Center, a program to screen and monitor health problems associated with depleted uranium exposure.
+If you are concerned about depleted uranium exposure during service, talk to your health care provider or local VA Environmental Health Coordinator.
+Ask to be screened for depleted uranium exposure.
+Veterans who served in the Gulf War, Bosnia, OEF, OIF, or OND may be eligible for the Depleted Uranium Follow-up Program at the Baltimore VA Medical Center, a program to screen and monitor health problems associated with depleted uranium exposure from friendly fire incidents.

 Veterans may file a claim for disability compensation for health problems they believe are related to exposure to depleted uranium during service.
 VA decides these claims on a case-by-case basis.
 File a claim online.